Interim CEO and

 Janice Passarello joined Immersion in July 2007 and is responsible for all human resources strategies, programs, and services.
 Prior to joining Immersion, Passarello held human resources management positions at Harmonic, Microsoft, Trimble Navigation, and Quantum.
 Passarello holds a Bachelor’s degree in social science/human resources management from California Polytechnic State University and certifications in several human resources areas.

-Chris Ullrich leads Immersion's User Experience organization, and is responsible for ensuring that haptic products and technologies designed and developed at Immersion are highly valued by users, application developers and OEM customers.
-A prolific inventor with more than 50 issued US patents and 90 pending in the areas of human computer interfaces, virtual reality, algorithms, novel actuation methods, user interfaces and touch apps, Ullrich is a key driver of innovation at Immersion.
-Since joining Immersion in 2000, Ullrich has worked to develop and bring new technologies to market, managed software research and development in 3D, directed the medical simulation engineering team and led the design and development of next generation surgical instruments.
+Chris Ullrich leads Immersion's User Experience and Engineering organizations and is responsible for ensuring that haptic products and technologies designed and developed at Immersion are highly valued by users, application developers, and OEM customers.
+A prolific inventor with more than 50 issued US patents and 90 pending in the areas of human-computer interfaces, virtual reality, algorithms, novel actuation methods, user interfaces and touch apps, Ullrich is a key driver of innovation at Immersion.
+Since joining Immersion in 2000, Ullrich has worked to develop and bring new technologies to market, managed software research and development in 3D, directed the medical simulation engineering team and led the design and development of next-generation surgical instruments.
 Prior to working at Immersion, Ullrich held several research and engineering roles at Virtual Technologies Inc. and Telesat Canada.
-Ullrich holds a M.Sc. in Mathematics from the University of British Columbia and a B.Math from the University of Waterloo.
+Ullrich holds an M.Sc. in Mathematics from the University of British Columbia and a B.Math from the University of Waterloo.

 Chairman of the Board